Data Structure¶

 and more.

-understand what is the relationship between them.
-For this, it relies on
+what the relationship between them is.
+For this, it relies on indices of

-indices of GeoPandas objects.
-It is expected, that every building lies on
+GeoPandas objects.
+It is expected that every building lies on a certain plot or

-certain plot or morphological cell, on certain street or within certain
+morphological cell, on a certain street, or within a certain block.
+To use

 index |